-Description of use of proxy voting adviser(s) (in the managers' own words) LGIM LGIM's Investment Stewardship team uses ISS's 'ProxyExchange' electronic voting platform to electronically vote clients' shares.
-All voting decisions are made by LGIM and we do not outsource any part of the strategic decisions.
-To ensure our proxy provider votes in accordance with our position on ESG, we have put in place a custom voting policy with specific voting instructions.
+Manager Description of use of proxy voting adviser - Wallagei (in the manager's own words) Legal & General Investment Management ("LGIM") LGIM's Investment Stewardship team uses Institutional Shareholder Services ("ISS")'s 'ProxyExchange' electronic voting platform to electronically vote clients' shares.
+All voting decisions are made by us, and we do not outsource any part of the strategic decisions.
+To ensure our proxy provider votes in accordance with our position on ESG, we have put in place a custom voting policy with specific Source: Manager voting instructions.